The Sun - Baltimore, Md.

 From the park, take Boonsboro Mountain Road over the mountain to Boonsboro (nothing like truth in advertising).
 Follow Route 34 to the Jacob Rohrbach Inn in Sharpsburg, where, since you've done all that hiking and boating, you've earned one of the inn's homemade peanut butter cookies with a chocolate kiss on top.

-The innkeepers, Paul and Joanne Breitenbach, rent four antique- filled rooms in the big house, or a newly renovated summer kitchen in the back garden.
+The innkeepers, Chris and Amy Vincent, rent four antique- filled rooms in the big house, or a newly renovated summer kitchen in the back garden.
 The summer kitchen's thick walls and preserved cooking fireplace hark back to the room's original use, but the new plank flooring, rain shower head and French doors leading to the porch bring it up to the 21st century quite comfortably.
 The porch looks over the back gardens, with dahlias and tomatoes and bush roses.
 There's a hammock, too, but resist, at least for now.

 Because it's time to cycle for your supper.

 Down a country lane about a mile-and-a-half from the inn is Snyders Landing.
 Park here, unload the bikes and cross a little bridge to reach the C&O Canal, which floated cargo boats pulled by mules from Washington's Georgetown to Cumberland from 1850 to 1924.